-Ms. Adriana Quiñones, head of human rights and development for UN Women, expressed concern over escalating armed conflicts in Yemen, Gaza, and Ukraine, which disproportionately affect women and girls.
-Quiñones emphasized that women are often marginalized in peace processes, and asserted that women's inclusion leads to more comprehensive, enduring peace.
-UN Women supports initiatives such as training prosecutors in Guatemala to combat wartime sexual violence, and involving women's organizations in Colombian peace talks.
+Ms. Adriana Quiñones, head of Human Rights and Development for UN Women, expressed deep concern over escalating armed conflicts worldwide, particularly in Yemen, Gaza, and Ukraine, which disproportionately affect women and girls.
+She highlighted the severe consequences, including civilian deaths, displacement, poverty, food insecurity, and sexual gender-based violence.
+Quiñones emphasized that women, despite bearing the brunt of conflict, are often marginalized in peace processes.
+She asserted that women's inclusion leads to more comprehensive, enduring peace.
+UN Women supports initiatives like training prosecutors in Guatemala to combat wartime sexual violence and involving women's organizations in Colombian peace talks.